shivanshshrotriya/Interface_Hackathon2018/README.md

 # Judgment Criteria
-1. Security / Validation
-2. How efficiently used the technology?
+1. How efficiently used the technology?
-3. UX (User Experience)
+2. UX (User Experience)
-4. How feasible is the idea?
+3. How feasible is the idea?
-5. Project Cost
+4. Project Cost
-6. Project Complexity
-7. Time Complexity
-8. Space Complexity
-9. Data Structure
-10. Working Model
+5. Working Model
-11. Presentation
-12. Completion time

 # Prize Distribution